godilau008/NGCC-PARTS/README.md

 # NGCC-PARTS
 This is a collection of Nintendo Gamecube Controller parts meant to replicate to the best of my ability the original OEM parts.
-More will be added in the future with the main objective being a good T3 stick box replacement.

-## Known issues
+## Revisions
-T3-NGCC-BOTTOM_HOUSING
-- Clips for the top housing are too small
-- Spring groove could be slightly deeper
-- Hole circumference in the middle needs to be bigger
-- Stab does not clip in (could be caused by plastic flex
-- Bottom housing does not clip to the top housing (could be caused by the first issues or plastic flex)

-T3-NGCC-GUIDE_X
-- Gap for the stem is slightly too big
-- Needs to be slightly higher (circumference might be too small)

-T3-NGCC-GUIDE_Y
-- Gap for the stem is slightly too big
-- Causes lots of friction on the Y axis.
-May either be a bad print or bad tolerances.

-T3-NGCC-STAB
-- Fits poorly in the bottom housing (could be caused by plastic flex)

-T3-NGCC-STEM
-- Axis peg is too small.
-May be caused by the printer.
-Causes the stick box to be loose.

-T3-NGCC-TOP_HOUSING
-- No sample on hand
+T2<br>
+└ v1 : Current (does not include all plastic parts)

+T3<br>
+├ v1 : Old version made on autocad<br>
+└ v1.5 : Current incomplete revision made in FreeCad

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.